Incorporated by Royal Charter

 Each Branch is encouraged to recommend young people from their own area and a list of the current donations can be obtained from the Trustees.

 Our funds are limited but if you know of any young person who is doing something worthwhile and who genuinely needs a donation to help with expenses, please get in touch with the Trust Secretary.
 And if you come across a windfall yourself, don't forget the Charitable Trust!

-Please support our Charitable Trust by sending a donation to the Trustees at the Head Office address or consider the possibility of leaving a donation to the Trust in your will.
+Please support our Charitable Trust by sending a donation to the Trustees at the Administration Centre address or consider the possibility of leaving a donation to the Trust in your Will.

 |Lloyd James|| Treasurer |